toniclecb/springbootregistration/readme.md

   - Moving FileStorageConfig to package config
   - Adding dependencies do Spring JPA and Mysql connector, update to java 17
   - Create entity Register and RegisterH2
+  - Change properties file adding informations about connections to databases (h2 and mysql)

 ## Tags